kumar-github/tutorial-resources/README.md

-# Spring Boot Actuator Demo
+# Spring Boot Actuator
 > **Every day is a learning day.**

-This project will walk you through a simple demo of Spring Boot Actuator.
-It will help you in understanding **Spring Boot Actuator** module step by step.
+This project will help you in understanding **Spring Boot Actuator** module step by step.
 Each concept is covered in-depth and organized as individual git commits.
 The commits are numbered sequentially starting from `00`, `01`, `02` and so on.
-As you go through it, take the time to understand the changes each step makes to the code.
-You can clone the entire project to your local machine and then start applying the commits one by one starting from `00`.
+You can clone the entire project to your local machine and then start applying commits one by one starting from `00`.
 This `README.md` file will be updated in every commit and will tell you what has been covered in the specific commit.

 <br/>